Copyright (c) 2022

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-Dougie0047 said over 13 years ago:As said in the Title, it works, and is easy to use, but it leaves behind transform nodes.
+Dougie0047 said almost 14 years ago:As said in the Title, it works, and is easy to use, but it leaves behind transform nodes.
 I think it would be great if you could write the script so that when using the tool, the transform nodes that get created when making a polyChunk are deleted in the process.

-JLove said over 13 years ago:Great Idea and would be a huge help but...
+JLove said almost 14 years ago:Great Idea and would be a huge help but...
 Trying to use it in Maya 2009 x64 and get this...
 Error: name 'tj_polyFaceRipper' is not defined